malcolm-kee/malcolm-kee/workshops/typescript-for-react-developer/05-function/function.md

   - how to annotate optional parameters
   - how to annotate rest parameters
   - how to overload function annotations
+  - how to add TypeScript into a Create React App project
 ---

 ## Simple Function Annotations